Safe Berks Equity and Inclusion Statement

-In 1976, twelve dedicated women met at the YWCA in Reading to begin the monumental task of providing services to women victims of domestic violence.
+In 1976, twelve dedicated women met at the YWCA in Reading to begin the monumental task of providing services to victims of domestic violence.
 They met to discuss the details of providing hotline, counseling and temporary housing services to victims.
 They were pioneers locally and statewide, as they sought to find solutions to end family violence and to help all victims.
-They attended the first meeting of the Pennsylvania Coalition against Domestic Violence held on November 12, 1976 in Lancaster and became one of the Coalition’s first members.
+They attended the first meeting of the Pennsylvania Coalition Against Domestic Violence (PCADV) held on November 12, 1976 in Lancaster and became one of the Coalition’s first members.
 They worked tirelessly, putting together the framework to make families safe, piece by piece.
-They pooled their resources and doggedly pursued the support of the greater Reading community.
+They pooled their resources and pursued the support of the greater Reading community.
 They did not give up and the community responded.
+Our “Founding Mothers” even courageously provided shelter to survivors of domestic violence in their own homes.

 Our Founding Mothers included: